nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Create the appropriate firewall policy to expose the SFTP port 22 to local or remote systems if required
 * Now SFTP server accepts connections using username and password authentication

+## Downsides of password based authentication in SFTP
+* User credentials of the operating system are

 ## Setup private key based authentication in windows
+### Step 1 - Create a public and private key pair in the

 ## Setup SFTP client in windows using WinSCP
 * Download WinSCP at https://winscp.net/eng/download.php